corda/corda/docs/source/corda-configuration-file.rst

     adminAddress
-      host and port for the RPC admin binding (this is the endpoint that the node process will connect to).
+      host and port for the RPC admin binding (this is the endpoint that the node process will connect to). this needs to follow the same host rules as address setting (see above)

       *Default:* not defined